- Do eggs have too much cholesterol?

-My take is this: if you eat foods that are rich in cholesterol, as I sometimes do, know that you gain benefit from these foods, but that they can also cause problems when consumed in excess.
+My take is this: if you eat foods that are rich in cholesterol, as I often do, know that you gain benefit from these foods, but that they can also cause problems for some when consumed in excess.
 The authors of the NEJM study do not recommend excluding choline from the diet, they recommend cycling intake so the body has the chance to excrete TMAO.

 Again, quoting the NEJM:

 Our data suggest that excessive consumption of dietary phosphatidylcholine and choline should be avoided; a vegetarian or high-fiber diet can reduce total choline intake.
 It should also be noted that choline is a semiessential nutrient and should not be completely eliminated from the diet, since this can result in a deficiency state.
 However, standard dietary recommendations, if adopted, will limit the intake of phosphatidylcholine- and choline-rich foods, since these foods are also typically high in fat and cholesterol content.